-3.4 Added-value vs. bias of using model fields as analogs
+4.4 Added-value vs. bias when using model fields as analogs

-For the evaluation of the AM and the validation of HiResAFF, we chose the fields from the regional climate model RCAO (RCAX in case of T2M) as reference.
-Using a leave-one-out approach for the reconstruction, the fields are temporally independent

-- but share the same physics/properties and model bias for the different variables.
-The principle added-value of using fields from state-of-the-art RCMs as analogous fields relates to their physical consistency and the highly resolved regional to local features.
+For the evaluation of the AM and the validation of HiResAFF, we chose the fields from the regional climate model RCAO (RCAX in T2M case) as reference.
+Using a leaveone-out approach for the reconstruction, skipping always the actual year from the analog pool, the fields are temporally independent but share the same physics/properties and model bias for the different variables.
+The principal addedvalue of using fields from state-of-the-art RCMs as analogous fields relates to their physical consistency and the highly resolved regional to local features.
 Using the AM for upscaling, this study shows that a relatively sparse density of stations (proxies) can be used to predict corresponding atmospheric fields.
-The advantage of - the AM compared to interpolation or regression techniques is that the fields themselves do not need to be reconstructed from the data - which would be impossible regarding physical consistency based on statistical methods.
+The advantage of the AM compared to interpolation or regression techniques is that the fields themselves do not need to be reconstructed from the data - which would be impossible regarding physical consistency based on statistical methods.

-However, as already mentioned, comparing the reconstruction with different observations, potential users of HiResAFF or similar reconstructions should be aware of the additional bias contained in the forcing fields which stem from the used atmospheric fields of the RCAO/ERA40 (Meier et al., 2011b) or RCA3/ERA40 (Samuelsson et al.,
+However, as already mentioned, comparing the reconstruction with different observations, potential users of HiResAFF or similar reconstructions should be aware of the additional bias contained in the forcing fields, which stem from the used atmospheric fields of the ERA40 driven RCAO (Meier et al., 2011b) or RCA3 (Christensen et al., 2010) simulation.

-- 2011) simulation.
 This model bias is principally independent from the bias caused by the AM shown in this study but will affect the reconstruction e.g. when being used as forcing data.
-As shown in Fig. 3 comparing the reconstruction in a surrogate climate (case Ref) with HiResAFF (case A), considerable deviations also in time are possible when linking observations to models driven by reanalysis data at their boundaries. - The chosen RCAO is a state-of-the-art RCM specially designed to interactively couple the air-sea-ice-fluxes with the Baltic Sea ocean model.
+As shown in Fig. 3 comparing the reconstruction in a surrogate climate (case Ref) with HiResAFF (case A), considerable deviations also in time are possible when linking observations to models driven by reanalysis data only at their boundaries and without spectral nudging (Sect.
+4.1).

+The chosen RCAO is a state-of-the-art RCM specially designed to interactively couple the air-sea-ice fluxes with the Baltic Sea ocean model.
 As shown by Meier et al. (2011b), the coupled ocean leads to a significant improvement of simulated winds over the Baltic Sea compared to an atmosphere-only version (RCA3).
-However, besides typical deviations in temperature and precipitation etc., also the treatment of wind in different RCMs is important when using the reconstruction as forcing fields.
+However, besides typical deviations in temperature and precipitation, etc., also the treatment of wind in different RCMs is important when using the reconstruction as forcing fields.
 As shown by Rockel and Woth (2007), RCMs tend to simulate generally too low wind speeds for higher percentiles when no gustiness correction is applied to the model output.
-As e.g. RCAO and RCA3 currently do not provide this correction, high wind speeds tend to be systematically underestimated already by the used fields, regardless of the AM's skill to reconstruct extreme wind speeds.
+As the used RCAO currently do not provide this correction, high wind speeds tend to be systematically underestimated already by the used fields, regardless of the AM's skill to reconstruct extreme wind speeds.

-In general, different model settings from those used for HiResAFF can be used and the choice depends in the end on the users preferences.
-One aspect regarding the reconstruction of forcing fields, e.g. for ocean and ecosystem models, is related to the possibility of using the same RCM for the reconstruction and scenario runs for future climates.
-In this case, the atmospheric forcing remains consistent throughout the whole time period.
+Based on the results shown in Fig. 3 and the discussion in Sect.
+4.1, the analog-upscaling is always to some extent model dependent.
+In general, different models and settings from those used for HiResAFF can be used and the choice depends in the end on the users preferences.
+One aspect regarding the reconstruction of forcing fields, e.g. for ocean and ecosystem models, is related to the possibility of using the same RCM for the reconstructed fields and scenario runs for future climates (Meier et al., 2011a, 2012).
+In this case, the atmospheric forcing remains consistent regarding the properties of the model (e.g. model bias etc.) throughout the whole time period.
 This might be an important advantage for detection and attribution studies related to ecosystem modelling.